4metrics/erpnext-epcqrcode/README.md

 ## Compatibility

-The custom app works with ERPNext versions from 13.26.0 to 14.18.1.
+The custom app works with all ERPNext versions from 13.26.0 to 15.4.0.

 ## License